E-Bike Use on the Recpath

 At this time, Summit County is only considering e-bike use on paved pathways - not on natural surface trails.

 During a work session on April 24, 2018, Open Space & Trails staff met with the BOCC to present and discuss the feedback they had received through the public comment process, which concluded March 19, 2018.
 Having carefully considered all the community comment, the BOCC advised Open Space staff to move forward with a proposal to the U.S. Forest Service to permit Class 1 and Class 2 e-bike use on the Recpath.
-Additional decisions about which classes of e-bikes to allow or prohibit will be considered by the BOCC in the future, once a proposal to the U.S. Forest Service has been approved, and it becomes necessary to change the rules and regulations of the Recpath.
+The U.S. Forest Service has approved the county's proposal.
+In the near future, additional decisions about which classes of e-bikes to allow or prohibit will be considered by the BOCC.

 It is important to keep in mind that proposed new rules or regulations still require review by the U.S. Forest Service and local municipalities, which have oversight over the sections of the Recpath within their boundaries.
 The review process may take a significant amount of time, and another round of public comments may be solicited by the U.S. Forest Service.
 E-bikes are still prohibited on the Recpath during the review period.